 We need an energy grid that works for all of us and moves us to the clean, local, renewable energy system that we need.

 We’re calling for ISO-NE to work with states and communities to build a just and democratic energy grid that:

-1) Stops propping up dirty energy infrastructure in New England;
+1) Stops propping up dirty energy electrical generation sources for use in New England;

-3) Transitions to 100% renewable energy through electrification and expanding clean, local, safe renewable energy sources;
+2) Transitions to 100% renewable energy through demand reduction and conservation, electrification and expanding clean, local, safe renewable energy sources;

-4) Encourages small-scale and decentralized energy production and storage that protects our air, water, soil, forests, environment, and communities;
+3) Encourages small-scale and decentralized energy production and storage that protects our air, water, soil, forests, environment, and communities;

-4) Is governed transparently and democratically with community input on where our energy comes from and where it goes; and
+4) Is governed transparently and democratically with community input on infrastructure siting; and